 Babies reach milestones at different times, hence your baby’s head control age may vary.
-Some develop skills more quickly compared to the others.
-However, if you are concerned that your baby isn’t holding his head up at 3 months, you can reach out to a doctor to discuss the same.
+Some develop skills more quickly compared to others.
+However, if you are concerned that your baby isn’t holding his head up at three months, you can reach out to a doctor to discuss the same.
 It is also important to note that premature babies may take longer to achieve these milestones.

 Your baby’s development milestones can help him build his strength and mobility for his future body and are hence very important.
 It is important that you take the necessary steps to support your baby throughout this stage.
 More importantly, do not miss out on enjoying the little achievements of your little one as he is growing up.